greenwoodad/nmrfolderfix/README.md

-nmrfolderfix is a bash script for renaming NMR data folders that have problematic names, specifically folders that are identically named except for case differences (which are unique in Linux but indistinguisable on Windows and Mac), as well as for folders that end in a period (which is permissible on Linux and Mac but not on Windows).
+nmrfolderfix is a bash script for renaming NMR data folders that have problematic names, specifically folders that are identically named except for case differences (which are unique in Linux but indistinguishable on Windows and Mac), as well as for folders that end in a period (which is permissible on Linux and Mac but not on Windows).
 The purpose is to allow other scripts (such as https://github.com/greenwoodad/nmrsync) to automatically copy data from the Linux file system that the data was collected on to a